mark1472834185/6600-final-project/README.md

 ## Submit Your Work on Github
 Upon the completion of the RShiny app development, each team member should upload the team project folder to their individual github repo.

-If the dataset is too large, just put the dataset link in the README.md.
+Do not include the dataset, just put the dataset link in the README.md.

 ## Deploy Your Work on shinyapps.io